Redux (The X-Files): Redux II

 After hearing of Scully collapsing, Mulder arrives at the hospital where she is being treated.
 Before he is able to make contact with her, he is detained by Skinner and two FBI agents.
 Mulder is then brought to Blevins and a senior agent, who demand information on why Scully lied about his death.
 After the meeting, Mulder tells Skinner that a traitor in the FBI gave Scully her cancer.
 Meanwhile, the Smoking Man tries to convince the First Elder (Don S. Williams) that Mulder will join their side if he is given a good reason to do so.

 Mulder later tells Scully that he wants to reveal the conspiracy to the public.
 As he is leaving, he meets with the Smoking Man, who claims that he can cure Scully by using a chip inside Mulder's stolen vial.
 Meanwhile, Kritschgau goes before the FBI panel, denying any knowledge of Ostelhoff's murderer, also revealing that his son died that morning.
 He claims to work for not only the Defense Department, but also a congressional lobbying firm known as Roush.
 Mulder tells Scully and her doctor about the chip.
 Scully's family is skeptical, particularly her brother Bill.
 Scully decides to go ahead and have the chip inserted in her neck.

 The Smoking Man arranges a meeting with Mulder at a nearby diner.
 There, Mulder meets his sister Samantha, who calls the Smoking Man her "father".
 Samantha claims to not remember anything about her abduction, and is reluctant to stay or tell Mulder where he can find her.
-The next day, the Smoking Man offers Mulder the truth if he quits the FBI and comes work for him; Mulder refuses.
+The next day, the Smoking Man offers Mulder the truth if he quits the FBI and comes to work for him; Mulder refuses.
 Mulder later meets with Blevins, who claims he has evidence that Skinner was withholding information concerning Ostelhoff's death.
 Blevins tells Mulder he can help him if he names Skinner as the traitor in the FBI.
 Later, Mulder meets with Scully, telling her he was going to make the deal with the Smoking Man, but now will not after his meeting with Blevins.
 Despite Scully's pleas, he refuses to betray Skinner.

 Mulder appears before the FBI panel while an armed Quiet Willy follows the Smoking Man.
 Mulder tells the panel of the conspiracy against him and Scully.
 Questioned by Blevins and the senior agent about whether he killed Ostelhoff, Mulder instead names Blevins as the traitor.
 The Smoking Man, looking at a picture of a young Mulder and Samantha, is shot by Quiet Willy.
 Blevins is killed by the senior agent in his office, who stages it as a suicide.
 At the hospital, Skinner tells Mulder that the Smoking Man is dead, although his body hasn't been found.
 Mulder admits that he guessed when he named Blevins, whom Skinner reveals was on the payroll for Roush.
 Mulder tells Skinner that Scully's cancer has gone into remission.